 Hunger Free Colorado works on the federal, state and county levels to streamline business processes and adopt best practices that will help alleviate hunger throughout the state.

-With the support of many partners, Hunger Free Colorado advocated for the removal of the asset test to increase access and reduce administrative workload by adopting broad-based categorical eligibility for SNAP in the state.
-The elimination means that low-income households with modest savings or other assets can receive much-needed nutrition assistance through SNAP.
+With the support of many partners, Hunger Free Colorado advocated for the removal of the asset test to increase access and reduce administrative workload by adopting broad-based categorical eligibility for SNAP/food stamps in the state.
+The elimination means that low-income households with modest savings or other assets can receive much-needed nutrition assistance through SNAP/food stamps.

-Hunger Free Colorado and partnering organizations advocated for a shortened version of the 26-page SNAP application, one of the longest, combined applications in the nation.
+Hunger Free Colorado and partnering organizations advocated for a shortened version of the 26-page SNAP/food stamps application, one of the longest, combined applications in the nation.
 Questions were eliminated from the written application and added to the interview process, which resulted in a revised, eight-page application during 2011.
-To further improve the system for enrollment in food, cash and medical assistance programs, the state implemented an online screening process in both English and Spanish called the Program Eligibility and Application Kit (PEAK).
-With these changes, more households in Colorado can be screened for SNAP eligibility.
+To further improve the system for enrollment in food, cash and medical assistance programs, the state implemented an online screening process in both English and Spanish called the Colorado Program Eligibility and Application Kit (PEAK).
+With these changes, more households in Colorado can be screened for SNAP/food stamps eligibility.

 Hunger Free Colorado also advocated for the restoration of a school breakfast subsidy for low-income students in Colorado schools.
 An amendment for supplemental funding for the Start Smart Nutrition Program was approved in 2011, making breakfast free for children who would otherwise have to pay a reduced price of 30 cents.

-In January 2011, John W. Hickenlooper become governor of Colorado and continued the office’s support of the No Kid Hungry Colorado Campaign.
-A few months later, in September 2011, Gov. Hickenlooper signed an Executive Order, showing his support for No Kid Hungry Colorado to end child hunger in the state by 2015.
+In January 2011, John W. Hickenlooper becomes governor of Colorado and continued the office’s support of the Campaign to End Childhood Hunger.
+A few months later, in September 2011, Gov. Hickenlooper signed an Executive Order, showing his support to end child hunger in the state by 2015.
 As of today, he is the only governor to do so in the United States.
-The Office of Governor John Hickenlooper serves as one of three lead partners for the Campaign, along with Hunger Free Colorado and Share Our Strength.